noahbrenner/national-parks/README.md

 ### Build it!

-* Build the app and start up a development server
+* Build the app and start up a development server.

   ```bash
   $ npm start